Lime for pH, Odour & Waste Treatment

 Lime in Water and Effluent Treatment

-Furthermore, balanced pH levels improve the performance of biological treatment processes.
-This leads to cleaner discharge water and more consistent system performance over time.
+Furthermore, balanced pH levels can improve the performance of biological treatment processes.
+This supports cleaner discharge water and more consistent system performance over time.

 Common applications include: